satyajeetbharti/personal-portfolio/README.md

-<b><i>Welcome to my personal mini website repository!
+<b><i>Welcome to my personal-portfolio repository!
 This repository contains the HTML and CSS code for my personal website.
 This website showcases information about me, my projects, and how to get in touch with me.
 Feel free to explore the code and content here.
 <i><b>
 <br/>
 <h2>Table of Contents/given features</h2>